YangletLiu/Tensor_Layer_Neural_Networks/NeuralNetwork_DP/TNN/readme.md

 ##  Main Code File directory
 * tnn-4.py
-  4-layer tensor neuralnetwork.We take this `tnn-4.py` as example and provide a detailed introduction of the code.<br>
+  4-layer tensor neural network.
+We take this `tnn-4.py` as example and provide a detailed introduction of the code.<br>
-  Besides,the running results of this on `test_datasets` has been presented in the end.
+  Besides, the running results of this on `test_datasets` has been presented in the end.

 * tnn-8.py
-  8-layer tensor neuralnetwork.We haven't completed this neuralnetwork yet,so this file still needs to be updated.
+  8-layer tensor neural network.

 ##  The key parts of the code: